ibm-cloud-docs/citrix-netscaler-vpx/migrating-netscaler-to-las.md

    {: cli}

 1. Generate the LAS activation request file.
 For instructions, see steps 1-3 in [Installing and activating the new VPX activation file from the CLI](#transition-netscaler-to-las-cli).{: cli}
-1. Open the IBM-generated support case titled "VPX License Migration" and request a license activation file (see Step 4).{: cli}
+1. Open the IBM-generated support case titled "VPX License Transition" and request a license activation file (see Step 4).{: cli}
 1. Upload the new LAS activation file from IBM (see step 5).{: cli}